Do you use a laser?

 With that said, I’ve also committed to making all of my designs limited edition.
 I will only ever make ten of a kind.
-It is possible that I’ll create different designs of similar theme or composition, but it is in no way guaranteed.
+I may create different designs of similar theme or composition, but it is in no way guaranteed.
 Each blade comes with a certificate of authenticity and a print of the concept art for the design.

 How deep are they etched?

-but I etch each blade to roughly 0.2 millimetres (7.8 thousandths of an inch).
-Enough to catch the light and to feel tactile, but not enough to make using the knife unenjoyable.
+I etch each blade to roughly 0.2 millimetres (7.8 thousandths of an inch).
+Enough to catch the light and feel tactile, but not enough to make using the knife unenjoyable.

 I’ve experimented with other depths, but I’ve found that this is the perfect balance between performance, visibility and feel.

 Is the strength/ durability of the knife compromised?

 Because the etch is relatively shallow there is no effect on the strength of the knife.

 The knife I use daily has a very deep etch because it was one of the first blades I worked on, and I was still experimenting.
 Despite that, I’ve used it as a prep cook in a professional kitchen in downtown Toronto, as well as at home.
 I don’t work at a restaurant anymore, but it’s still my main knife and has never shown any signs that the metal is weakened.